NoobMCBG/AutoInventory/README.md

 <br>

->- Items automatically go to your inventory ✔️
+>- Items automatically go to your inventory.
+Avoid letting other players take what you deserve ✔️
+>- All exploding blocks will be added to your inventory ✔️
+>- Items dropped from entities or players ✔️
+>- will be added to your inventory ✔️
+>- All the blocks you dig are automatically added to your inventory ✔️
 <img src="https://github.com/NoobMCBG/AutoInventory/blob/main/icon.png"/>

 <br>

 ## Features
->- Items automatically go to your inventory
+>- Items automatically go to your inventory.
+Avoid letting other players take what you deserve
+>- All exploding blocks will be added to your inventory
+>- Items dropped from entities or players
+>- will be added to your inventory
+>- All the blocks you dig are automatically added to your inventory

 <br>